JiweiTian/AT_SG/README.md

 # AT_SG
  Adversarial-Attacks-and-Defense-Methods-in-the-Smart-Grid
-This is the code example for attacking a normal Neural Networks with adversarial inputs （Adversarial Attacks and Defense Methods in the Smart Grid.
+This is the code example for attacking a normal Neural Networks with adversarial inputs （Adversarial Attacks and Defense Methods in the Smart Grid).

-Please put the code from github or dropbox together to the code folder.
+Please put the data from github or dropbox together to the code folder.

-1> power quality assessment by classifying (17) voltage signals using deep convolutional neural network (pqd_classify.py).
+1> power quality assessment by classifying (17) voltage signals using deep CNN (pqd_classify.py).

 A labeled dataset of 255000 signals was constructed using 15000 signals belonging to each class (17signal15000.mat).

 the voltage signals are generated considering the following references:

-Integral mathematical model of power quality disturbances
+"Integral mathematical model of power quality disturbances"

-Detection and Classification of Multiple Power Quality Disturbances based on Temporal Deep Learning
+"Detection and Classification of Multiple Power Quality Disturbances based on Temporal Deep Learning"

-Optimal Feature Selection for Power-Quality Disturbances Classification
+"Optimal Feature Selection for Power-Quality Disturbances Classification"

-the deep convolutional neural network model is inspired by the reference:
+the deep CNN model is inspired by the reference:

-A novel deep learning method for the classification of power quality disturbances using deep convolutional neural network (Neural_Net_Module.py).
+"A novel deep learning method for the classification of power quality disturbances using deep convolutional neural network" (Neural_Net_Module.py).

 The trained model achieves 98.5% testing accuracy (17oldweights_dnn_clean10.h5).